dpz3579/express_basic_api/README.md

 ### What is this repository for? ###

-* API for Heartpool app a bridge between database & the APp
+* Express API for app a bridge between database & the Mobile App

 ### How do I get set up? ###